codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * Memory usage graph in Builds page shows **Mib** instead of **MiB**.

+* "No such file or directory" error in Test History/Trends page for Allure test reports.
+CR-21392 Vadim
+* Listing branches when setting up trigger or in **Use YAML from repository** results in error 'Error: Failed to retrieve file'.
+CR-21377 Andrii
+* Builds stuck in Terminating state in Codefresh UI CR-21470 Andrii

 **GitOps**
 * Rollouts panel does not display control to expand Analysis Run.
 * Incorrect behavior with `ServerSideApply` for Hybrid GitOps Runtimes.